airzero24/Rattata/README.md

 # Rattata
 Rattata is a python 2.7 based C2 framework designed to be similiar to Metasploit's Meterpreter in functionality (albeit not nearly as functional).
 Rattata consists of a server and implant (client) component.
 There are two pre-built implants, one for Windows systems and one for Unix systems.
-The idea is to either use these implants as is or compile to stand-alone excutable files with either Pyinstaller or Py2exe (both have been tested).
+The idea is to either use these implants as is or compile to stand-alone excutable files with either Pyinstaller or Py2exe (both have been tested, however comment out killParent() function in implant-win.py if using Py2exe).

 This was also my first actual programming project, so I'm sure it's riddled with bugs.
 Let me know if you have ways to improve it!